 Social media marketing is a cost-effective way to increase your brand awareness and online presence; every social media channel is a gateway to your business.
 Social Media Examiner found that while 96% of marketers engage with social media marketing, an overwhelming 85% don’t know which tools to use.

-A good way to understand how best to utilize social media is to go for social media competitor analysis.
+A good way to understand how best to utilize social media is to go for social media competitor analysis by making use of any marketing analytics reporting platform available in the market.
 It can help you to create your own social media strategy.
 Look at what type of content they are sharing, what type of language they are using, what images they are sharing (e.g. quotes, testimonials, images of their office, etc.), blog content and captions.

 By unpicking what content works for them on social media can help you curate a strategy that will help you gain traction.

 Another tool you can include in your competitive marketing strategies is Adespresso.
 It is a good social media competitor analysis tool to help you analyze the Facebook Ads strategy of your competitors.
 You can enter the brand name of your competitor (as on Facebook) and the tool will display you the various past Ad campaigns your competitor has previously used on Facebook.
 The tool provides you every ad detail that can be used as a reference to optimize your Facebook ads as well.